 alias

-The alias command is one of the most frequently used commands in Linux/Unix-like operating systems. alias The alias command creates or lists command aliases, allowing users to create shortcuts for longer commands or to customize command behavior with predefined options.
+The alias command is one of the most frequently used commands in Linux/Unix-like operating systems. alias Sample fallback description for alias

 Quick Reference